Slickplan

 • Experience

-Whatever you decide to use as your criteria though, keep it consistent.
-Perhaps even develop a scoresheet.
+Whatever you decide to use as your criteria, keep it consistent by developing a simple scorecard or using something like a Pugh Matrix.

-A nugget of a good idea in one concept can be incorporated into something else down the road.
+Don’t toss the others though, a nugget of a good idea in one concept can be incorporated into a new concept down the road.

 • Are the features useful?